Canada's Corey Conners 1 back at Valero Texas Open | CBC Sports

 But Conners returned the favour on the next hole, missing a birdie from inside seven feet.

-Kim, winner of The Players Championship in 2017, got out of a greenside bunker at the par-5 18th and sank a four-foot par to get the one-stroke advantage.
+Kim, winner of The Players Championship in 2017, got out of a greenside bunker at the par-5 18th and sank a four-foot birdie to get the one-stroke advantage.

+"Playing with Corey, the first six holes, crazy, like every shot is right on it and then he putted good," Kim said.
+"I was just trying hard myself.
+Just trying to hit my shot, just trying to hit my putt.
+That's why it was a pretty good back nine."

 He birdied again at the fifth, which gave him a share of the lead with Kim, and joined Kim in birdieing the seventh.